Nickelodeon’s inaugural trio of animated original series—Doug, Ren & Stimpy, and Rugrats—made their debut on a shared date, August 11, 1991.

 Odds & ends:

 - Welcome to Wild & Crazy Kids!
-Here I’ll be discussing kids shows from the rise of cable networks like Nickelodeon, Disney Channel, and Cartoon Network.
+Here I’ll discuss kids’ shows from the rise of cable networks like Nickelodeon, Disney Channel, and Cartoon Network.

 - The Doug nostalgia is still heavy enough that a parody trailer of Doug returning from college has nearly two million views.